Aliases for OR51B2 Gene

 GeneCards Summary for OR51B2 Gene

-OR51B2 (Olfactory Receptor, Family 51, Subfamily B, Member 2 (Gene/Pseudogene)) is a Protein Coding gene.
+OR51B2 (Olfactory Receptor Family 51 Subfamily B Member 2 (Gene/Pseudogene)) is a Protein Coding gene.
 Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
+An important paralog of this gene is OR51E1.

 UniProtKB/Swiss-Prot for OR51B2 Gene